awsdocs/amazon-lightsail-developer-guide/doc_source/prepare-windows-based-instance-and-create-snapshot.md

 **To create a snapshot in the Lightsail console**

+1. Toggle back to the Lightsail console\.

+1. On the instance management page for your Windows Server instance, choose the **Snapshots** tab

-1. On the instance management page, choose the **Snapshots** tab, then enter a descriptive name for the snapshot, such as “Sysprep\-snapshot\.”
+1. Under the **Manual snapshots** section of the page, choose **Create snapshot**, then enter a name for your snapshot\.

-![\[Enter a descriptive name for your Windows Server snapshot.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-sysprep-snapshot.png)
+   Resource names:
+   + Must be unique within each AWS Region in your Lightsail account\.
+   + Must contain 2 to 255 characters\.
+   + Must start and end with an alphanumeric character or number\.
+   + Can include alphanumeric characters, numbers, periods, dashes, and underscores\.

+1. Choose **Create**\.

-1. Choose **Create snapshot**, then choose **Create snapshot** again to confirm that you prepared the instance for the snapshot\.
+1. At the prompt, choose **Create snapshot** to confirm that you prepared the instance for the snapshot\.

    The snapshot process takes a few minutes to complete\.

 1. After the snapshot is created, choose **Start** at the top of the instance management page to start your instance again\.

    At this point, you should have two snapshots of your Windows Server instance as shown in the following example:
-![\[Recent snapshots in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-recent-windows-snapshots.png)
+![\[Recent snapshots in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/aa4810f664dabff907209ee92babaa14/images/amazon-lightsail-recent-windows-snapshots.png)

    Use the Sysprep snapshot to create new instances\.
 Use the backup snapshot only if the original instance doesn’t function as expected after running Sysprep\.